Hamish Henderson

-Hamish Scott Henderson (11 November 1919 – 9 March 2002) was a Scottish poet, songwriter, communist, intellectual and soldier.
+(James) Hamish Scott Henderson (11 November 1919 – 9 March 2002) was a Scottish poet, songwriter, communist, intellectual and soldier.

-He was a catalyst for the folk revival in Scotland.
+Henderson was a catalyst for the folk revival in Scotland.
 He was also an accomplished folk song collector and discovered such notable performers as Jeannie Robertson, Flora MacNeil and Calum Johnston.

 Early life

-Born on the first Armistice Day 11 November 1919, to a single mother, Janet Henderson, a Queen's Nurse who had served in France, then working in the war hospital at Blair Castle.
-Though he was born in Blairgowrie, Perthshire, Henderson spent his early years in nearby Glen Shee and eventually moved to England with his mother.
-He won a scholarship to the prestigious Dulwich School in London; however, his mother died shortly before he was due to take up his place and he was forced to live in an orphanage while studying there.
+He was born in Blairgowrie, Perthshire on the first Armistice Day 11 November 1919, to a single mother, Janet Henderson, a Queen's Nurse who had served in France, and was then working in the war hospital at Blair Castle.
+His father was the army officer James Scott (1874–1934).
+Henderson's name was recorded at registration as James, but he preferred the Scots form, Hamish.

-He studied Modern Languages at Downing College, Cambridge in the years leading up to World War II, and as a visiting student in Germany ran messages for an organization run by the Society of Friends aiding the German resistance and helping to rescue Jews.
+Henderson spent his early years in nearby Glen Shee and Dundee, and then moved to England with his mother.
+He attended Lendrick School in Bishopsteignton, a preparatory school where the headmaster was James Maclaren.
+Janet Henderson died in 1933, and Maclaren became his guardian.
+Around this time he won a scholarship to Dulwich College in London.
+He studied Modern Languages at Downing College, Cambridge, in the years leading up to World War II.
+As a visiting student in Germany he ran messages for an organization run by the Society of Friends aiding the German resistance and helping to rescue Jews.

 World War II

-Although he argued strongly for peace, even well into the early years of the war, he became convinced that a satisfactory peace could not be reached and so he threw himself into the war effort.
-Joining as an enlisted soldier in the Pioneer Corps, he later applied for and received a commission in the Intelligence Corps.
-He was quite effective as an interrogator due to his command of six European languages and deep understanding of German culture.

 He took part in the Desert War in Africa, during which he wrote his poem Elegies For the Dead in Cyrenaica, encompassing every aspect of a soldier's experience of the sands of North Africa.
 On 2 May 1945, Henderson personally oversaw the drafting of the surrender order of Italy issued by Marshal Rodolfo Graziani.

 Henderson collected the lyrics to "D-Day Dodgers," a satirical song to the tune of "Lili Marlene", attributed to Lance-Sergeant Harry Pynn, who served in Italy.
 Henderson also wrote the lyrics to "The 51st (Highland) Division's Farewell to Sicily", set to a pipe tune called "Farewell to the Creeks".
 The book in which these were collected, Ballads of World War II, was published "privately" to evade censorship, but earned Henderson a ten-year ban from BBC radio, preventing a series on ballad-making from being made.
 His 1948 war poetry book, Elegies for the Dead in Cyrenaica, received the Somerset Maugham Award.